Ford Falcon (FG): Model range

+Falcon XT

 The XT is the base model of the FG Falcon range.
 It has a standard suspension tune; the rear suspension is Ford's Control Blade IRS, and the front suspension is the virtual pivot link, the same architecture as found in the Territory.
 The brakes are carried over from the BF Falcon.
 The engine is the revised I6 Barra engine, which now produces 195 kW at 6000 rpm and 391 Nm of torque.

 The naturally aspirated XT engine specification is identical to the nonturbo XR6, G6, G6E, and Utility vehicle variants powered by the 4.0 L engine.
 At launch, the standard transmission was a new five-speed auto, replacing the previous Australian designed and made four-speed.
 The ZF six-speed automatic was optional from the launch in 2008.
 In July 2010, the six-speed was made standard.
 Both the five- and six-speed transmissions retain the 2.73:1 final open-differential ratio, with LSD optional on XR6 models.

 The new styling is based around the kinetic design Ford Europe uses for their cars.
 The interior was improved from the previous model.
 The centre console was lifted to make for a more luxurious and spacious feeling.
 The interior is more roomy and has better entry and exit for front and rear passengers.
 The XT is now better equipped, with an MP3-compatible CD player, 3.5 mm auxiliary audio input jack, single-zone automatic climate control, cruise control, 60/40 split fold-down rear seat back, front and rear power windows, four airbags, dynamic stability control with emergency brake assist, and a driver-fatigue warning system.
 From 1 September 2008, all XT models were specified with alloy wheels as standard equipment, previously an extra-cost option.
 This replaced the 16" x 6.5" steel wheels that used plastic wheel covers or centre hubcaps.